-In both cases, you execute the csi application provided with the disk image.
+Execute the csi application provided with the disk image.
 To mount the disk image into the file system:

 - 1. After downloading the image file from Product Downloads, pick one of the following options: - If you are installing the Collector in a remote computer: - 1.
 Copy the image file to the remote computer: